Cayley table: Permutations

-Example of a quasigroup constructed using the above method

-The Cayley table that follows may be constructed by entering an identity skeleton, filling in the first row and column, and then postulating that ab = c.
-The alternative assumption ab = d results in a homomorphism.
-The rest of the table follows as a Latin square.
-However, by reference to the table (ac)b = db = a, while a(cb) = ad = b.
-It therefore fails the associativity axiom and represents a quasigroup rather than a group.

 Permutation matrix generation

 The standard form of a Cayley table has the order of the elements in the rows the same as the order in the columns.
 Another form is to arrange the elements of the columns so that the nth column corresponds to the inverse of the element in the nth row.
 In our example of D3, we need only switch the last two columns, since f and d are the only elements that are not their own inverses, but instead inverses of each other.